Stephen Nicholas

-Stephen Leron Nicholas (born May 1, 1983) is an American football coach and former linebacker who is the defensive quality control coach for the Tampa Bay Buccaneers of the National Football League (NFL).
-He was drafted by the Atlanta Falcons in the fourth round of the 2007 NFL Draft and played for the team for seven seasons.
-He played college football at South Florida.
+Stephen Leron Nicholas (born May 1, 1983) is an American professional football coach and former player who is the defensive quality control coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played seven seasons in the NFL as a linebacker for the Atlanta Falcons.

+Nicholas played college football for the South Florida Bulls.
+He was selected by the Falcons in the fourth round of the 2007 NFL draft.

-Early years
+Early life

 Nicholas played high school football at Robert E. Lee High School in Jacksonville, Florida.
 As a senior, he was a class 3A all-state linebacker and was invited to play in the Shrine Bowl.

-Playing career

-College
+College career

 Nicholas played college football at the University of South Florida.
 During his senior year, he was a Big East first-team selection.
 He finished his college career with 326 tackles, 20 sacks, and a school record 53.5 tackles for loss.

-National Football League

-Atlanta Falcons
+Professional career

-Nicholas was drafted by the Atlanta Falcons in the fourth round of the 2007 NFL Draft.
+Nicholas was selected by the Atlanta Falcons in the fourth round of the 2007 NFL draft with the 109th overall pick.
 He finished his rookie year with 37 tackles and one sack.
 In 2008, he saw action in all 16 games during the season.
 In 2009, he started 14 games, totaling 82 tackles, 3 sacks.
 He started his first career game against Miami on September 13.
 Nicholas was released by the Falcons after seven seasons on February 5, 2014.